| | All About IRAs

 leave the entire balance to your beneficiary without ever taking a single

 distribution.
-Making the choiceAssuming you qualify to use both, which type of IRA might be appropriate
+Making the choiceAssuming you qualify to use both types of IRAs, which one might be appropriate

 for your needs?
 The Roth IRA might be a more